snoiarao/registration_trials/data/README.md

 # Sample data folder

 ## contents
-#### bX_1574105370.ply
-- sample point cloud for Kinect X collected at ROS time 1574105370.
-- PCD originally unpacked with ROS, changed to binary polygon format using CloudCompare

-#### bY_1574105370.ply
+### vids
-- sample point cloud for Kinect Y collected at ROS time 1574105370.
+- sample videos of streams used for experimentation
-- PCD originally unpacked with ROS, changed to binary polygon format using CloudCompare

-##### will add SDV and results
+### ply_files
+- contains polygon format point clouds corresponding to original data, manually selected core points, and a variety of nearest neighbor point clouds

+### keypoints
+- index files used for for testing and obtaining rough translation matrices.
+Used to generate neighborhood ply files in ply_files/

+### results
+- translation matrices in numpy format